 Development type Performance criteria Acceptable solutions Carports and Garages Structures and vehicular access do not dominate the streetscape.
 Structures are compatible with the scale and bulk of desired residential development character.
 Vehicles can enter and exit the site in a safe manner.
 The carport or garage has a maximum floor area of 40m2.
 The carport or garage has a maximum height of 4.5m above existing ground level.
 Complies with acceptable solutions under Section 3.02.10 Car parking and vehicular access.
 The minimum front setback is 1m behind the building line or 5.5m from the property boundary of the road frontage, whichever is the greater.
 Side/rear setbacks: The setback from side boundaries complies with the acceptable solutions under Section 3.02.04.
 The minimum setback to the rear boundary is 900mm.
-Note: Allowable encroachments outlined under Section 3.02.04 continue to apply.
 A carport has two or more sides open and not less than one-third of its perimeter open.
 A carport or garage on a laneway is setback a minimum 7m from the boundary on the opposite side of the laneway.

 Development type Performance criteria Acceptable solutions Detached Studios The detached studio complements and harmonises with the principal dwelling on the site and the positive elements of the streetscape.
 The detached studio is compatible with the scale and bulk of desired residential development character.
 Ensure adequate amenity for the principal dwelling.
 Ensure adequate amenity for surrounding properties.
-The development complies with all acceptable solutions under this Section 3.02 (as for the principal dwelling), other than: Floor space - in addition to any floor space ratio controls (as per section 3.02.01 Density), the total floor area of the detached studio must not exceed: If lot area is not more than 350m2 - 20m2.
-If lot area is nore than 350m2 - 35m2. a) Street frontage appearance - if the detached studio addresses a road frontage then the studio addresses a road frontage then the studio must have a window of a habitable room that is at least 1m2 in area facing the road. b) Side/rear setbacks: i) The setback from side boundaries complies with the acceptable solutions under Section 3.02.04. ii) The minimum setback to the rear boundary is 900mm.
-Note: Allowable encroachments outlined under Section 3.02.04 continue to apply. e) Private open space - the detached studio must maintain a principle area of private open space for the principal dwelling.
-Principal area of private open space - a 3m x 4m level area of private open space directly accessible from the main living area of the dwelling.
+The development complies with all acceptable solutions under this Section 3.02 (as for the principal dwelling), other than: Floor space - in addition to any floor space ratio controls (as per section 3.02.01 Density), the total floor area of the detached studio must not exceed:

 Development type Performance criteria Acceptable solutions Fences Front fences and walls complement and harmonise with the streetscape.
-Front fences and walls have a maximum height of 1.2m (unless development meets clause 8 or 9).
-Fences complement and harmonise of 1.2m (unless development meets clause 8 or d) Fence height, landscaping and any other obstruction to visibility is limited to 1.2m in height in the 2m by 2.5m splay within the property boundary for each side of the boundary and any driveway entrance in accordance with AS/NZ 2890.1:2004 - Parking facilities - Off street car parking.
-See Figure 12.
+Front fences and walls have a maximum height of 1.2m (unless development meets clause 8 or 9). complement and harmonise of 1.2m (unless development meets clause 8 or c) the visual impact of the fence to the street is softened through landscaping and design; and d) Fence height, landscaping and any other obstruction to visibility is limited to 1.2m in height in the 2m by 2.5m splay within the property boundary for each side of the boundary and any driveway entrance in accordance with AS/NZ 2890.1:2004 - Parking facilities - Off street car parking.
+See Figure 12 .
+OR